 Peer-led discussion, consultation, and practice

-Peer workers (people with experience of psychosocial disability who form the Engage-In’s Project Advisory Group or PAG) will collaborate with PWDA project officers to access and support consumers/survivors in closed settings.
+Peer workers (people with experience of psychosocial disability who form the Engage-In’s Project Advisory Group or PAG) have collaborated with PWDA project officers to access and support consumers/survivors in closed settings.

-Drawing upon these insights, a community of practice (CoP) will come up with solutions to the structural and cultural barriers advocates face in making connections with people in closed settings.
+Drawing upon these insights, a community of practice (CoP) worked on solutions to the structural and cultural barriers advocates face in making connections with people in closed settings.

-An action research framework is being co-designed by the PAG and the University of Sydney, Faculty of Education and Social Work to develop a desired practice model for working with people with psychosocial disability.
+An action research framework has been co-designed by the PAG and the University of Sydney Faculty of Education and Social Work to develop a desired practice model for working with people with psychosocial disability.

-This desired practice model will inform a training program, run by people with experience of psychosocial disability, for staff at PWDA.
+This desired practice model has informed a training program, run by people with experience of psychosocial disability, for staff at PWDA.
 We envisage that this program will be replicated by other services striving to revitalise their practice.

 Ends | Contact us